Salem Art Works

 Salem Art Works (SAW) is a 501(c)(3) nonprofit, tax-exempt sculpture park, arts center, and artists community on the grounds of a former dairy farm in Salem, New York.
-The arts center is dedicated to supporting both regional and international artists in the creation of progressive and new material.
 SAW hosts artist residencies, workshops, and community events.

-The 119.4 acre of the Cary Hill Sculpture Park features work by emerging and established artists that promotes an engagement and appreciation of contemporary art in the region, allowing an accessible work space for all artists whether they are individuals or groups.
+The 119.4 acre of the Cary Hill Sculpture Park features work by emerging and established artists.

 History

 The Carlos Cary Dairy Farm in Salem was purchased by artist Anthony Cafritz in 2005 and has since been transformed into Salem Art Works, a thriving artist community and cultural hub.
 SAW's intimate campus is surrounded by thick woods, running streams, ponds, pastures and rustic out buildings that reflect its history as an old dairy farm.

 Artists colony

 Cafritz first envisioned an interdisciplinary arts center while attending Bennington College in the early 1980s.
 The concept of a communal and collaborative art space grew from an interest in Black Mountain College, an experimental college that redefined the boundaries between teacher and student.
 Development of Salem Art Works began in February 2005 with the clearing of the grounds and barns for the sculpture park and the construction of studio spaces for the first artists in residence.
 In the early stages, Salem Art Works drew together a small board of artists and neighbors.
 Since 2005 Salem Art Works has grown to accommodate up to 100 artists per season and host visits by over 1000 members of the public each year.

 The Cary Hill Sculpture Park, which is contained in 119.4 bucolic acres and open 7 days a week, features work by over 70 artists, including Mark di Suvero, Bernar Venet, Peter Lundberg, Serbian born Zoran Mojsilov and Nora Simon.

 Salem Art Works is built as a communal space with residents sharing accommodation and domestic duties.
 The idea that all of the arts share common moments of inspiration and expression is central to Salem Art Works' philosophy.
 "You get a group of people together and the possibility of invention comes.
 That's the ethos of this place", said Cafritz in 2005.